opendatacube/geobase/odc-dev/readme.md

 ### Python Environment

-Following files fully define python environment, they can be customized by developer to include more dependencies, or add more libraries in edit mode.
+Following files in `./conf/` directory fully define python environment, they can be customized by the developer to include more dependencies, or add more libraries in edit mode.

 | Files                        | Description                                                     |